 • Nonlinear Optics at the Nanoscale

-• Marek Samoc, Wroclaw University of Technology, Poland - "Coordination Polymers and Metal-Organic Frameworks as New Materials for Nanophotonics"
+• Marek Samoc, Wroclaw University of Technology, Poland - "Coordination Polymers And Metal-organic Frameworks As New Materials For Nanophotonics"

 • Young Hee Lee, IBS, Northwestern University, Sung Kyun Kwan University, Korea - "Tunable optical-electrical properties in 2D semiconductors and their optoelectronic applications"

 • Anderson Gomes, UFPE, Brazil - "Managing Nanomaterials for Random Laser Applications"

-• Celso Melo, UFPE, Brazil
+• Edilson Lucena Falcão Filho, UFPE, Brazil

 • Jake Fontana, NRL, USA - "Programmable infrared plasmonic nanoantennas via directed assembly"